techednelson/firebase-push-notifications-system/README.md

+# firebase-push-notifications-system

 ## Description

-FCM push notifications system is a full stack web application which main goal is to help companies to send push notifications to their customer across Google Firebase Cloud Messaging Service as a middleware between the existing company application and Firebase Cloud platform.
+FCM push notifications system is a full stack web application which main goal is to help companies to send and manage push notifications to their customer across Google Firebase Cloud Messaging Service as a middleware between the existing company application and Firebase Cloud platform.

-FCM push notifications system is build with a backend developed with [Nest](https://github.com/nestjs/nest).
+FCM push notifications system is built with a Backend developed with [Nest](https://github.com/nestjs/nest).
-A progressive Node.js framework for building efficient and scalable server-side applications, heavily inspired by Angular and [Next.js](https://nextjs.org/) a React Framework which gives you a great developer experience with great features like hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
+A progressive Node.js framework for building efficient and scalable server-side applications, heavily inspired by Angular and [Next.js](https://nextjs.org/) a React Frontend Framework which gives you a great developer experience with great features like hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.